fossabot/BahmanM.Flow/docs/Behaviours.md

 > **Note:** Behaviours are only applicable to failable operations, such as `Flow.Create()` or `.Chain()`.
 Applying a behaviour to a pure transformation, like `.Select()`, is a logical no-op and will result in the original flow being returned, unchanged.

-This entire system is designed for extensibility: The `IBehaviour<T>` interface is your entry point for building any custom behaviour you can imagine, which you can then apply using the generic `.WithBehaviour()` operator.
+This entire system is designed for extensibility: The `IBehaviour` interface is your entry point for building any custom behaviour you can imagine, which you can then apply using the generic `.WithBehaviour()` operator.

 # When Do You Need a Custom Behaviour?